devsecfranklin/franklin-resume/yaml/cloudbot/README.md

 ## Debug

 * You can view the logs in the GKE console under the Services section of the cluster.
+  (This is faster than waiting on Cloud Function logs to update)

 ```sh
 k rollout history deployment cloudbot-deployment -n ci-build